Are beans very starchy is a question often heard; what are the facts?

 Having

-said all of that, if you are morbidly obese, then you have to get all
+said all of that, if you are morbidly obese then you have to get all

 come into the spotlight.

-Recent research published in Lancet declares that low carb diets favouring animal-derived protein and fat were associated with a higher mortality, but if you get them from legumes, avocados and olives, and whole-grain breads, for example, it was associated with a lower death rate.
-(3)
+Recent research published in Lancet declares that low carb diets favouring animal-derived protein and fat were associated with a higher mortality; but if you get your starch from legumes, avocados and olives, for example it is associated with a lower death rate.(3)

 Are beans very starchy?
 Yes, they are and that is why they are so important in your diet.

-What is low carb you may be asking?
-If your body mass index is less than say about 27, then keep your starch well below 150g per day.
-If it is above-30 then you should be looking at well under 100g, and perhaps than 50 and even less if you are diabetic.
+about 27, then enjoy your starch but keep the total well below 150g per day.
+If it is above 30 then you should be looking at under 100 grams and considerably less

 I find it absolutely fascinating that in all five blue zones, where ten times as many people live to strong and vigorous old age, they grow and eat fava-beans.
-No ketogenic diet fan will ever convince me that they are bad for you; but old and starchy they are dreadful.
+No ketogenic diet fan will ever convince me that they are bad for us; but old and starchy they are dreadful.

-For those still concerned about the effect beans may have on their blood-glucose levels, there is interesting research that beetroot and its juice too delayed the glycemic response after a starchy meal, and reduced the peak.
+For those still concerned about the effect beans may have on their blood-glucose levels, there is interesting research that beetroot and its juice too delayed the glycemic response after a starchy meal; and reduced the peak.

-Then I would recommend looking for recipes with beetroot and beans.
+So I would recommend looking for recipes with beetroot and beans.

-If you are concerned about the starch in beans, and perhaps we all should be then taking a short walk after meals would be beneficial.
-In any case, researchers have found that those enjoying five strolls per week, twenty minutes each, had 43% fewer days with upper respiratory infections; and the symptoms were far less severe.
+In any case researchers have found that those enjoying five strolls per week, twenty minutes each had 43% fewer days with upper respiratory infections; and the symptoms were far less severe.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: